EDDiscovery/EDDiscovery/Contributing-to-EDDiscovery-Using-Git.md

 The best way to contribute to EDDiscovery is to create a fork the main project, make changes in your local fork and push them back up as Pull Requests using git.

 Figuring out Git can be a bit of a challenge to those more familiar with traditional server side SCMs like Subversion.
-It's probably easiest to try and forget everything you know and start again abd work through a good tutorial or screencast.
+It's probably easiest to try and forget everything you know and start again and work through a good tutorial or screencast.
 One such example:

 http://gitimmersion.com/